sampsyo/cs6120/content/blog/2025-05-06-comp-cert/index.md

 latex = true
 bio = """
 Edmund is an M.Eng student studying Electrical and Computer Engineering.
 He has been working in Prof. Sampson's lab on Filament and loves designing cool compilers.

+Mahmoud is an M.Eng student studying Computer Science.
 """
 +++